sjtalkar/sjtalkar.github.io/index.md

 ```

-### All that you can load
+#### All that you can load
-Now a Parquet data load does not benifit from it, but knowing your schema

-1. column headers names type of column and nullable in advance reduces the number of jobs since you do not have to inferSchema
-2. Parquet files come with the metadata that helps avoid inferring schema but CSVs and Json can benefit from the schema definition shown below
+Now a Parquet data load does not benefit from it, but knowing your schema as in column headers names type of column and nullable in advance, reduces the number of jobs since you do not have to inferSchema.
+Parquet files come with the metadata that helps avoid inferring schema but CSVs and JSON loads can benefit from the schema definition shown below.

 The read structure is similar to that in Pandas in that you can specify delimitiers and if there is header and so on.

-For instance to read an Inside AirBnB csv file that has way too many columns to define schema on (not that it cannot be laboriously performed), we can set inferSchema to True (this unfortunately ensure a Job will be created).
+For instance to read an Inside AirBnB csv file that has way too many columns to define schema on (not that it cannot be laboriously performed), we can set inferSchema to True (this unfortunately ensures a job will be created).
 If the records can possible broken up by a newline character, set multiline to True.

 `[Spark Multiline]]https://sparkbyexamples.com/spark/spark-read-multiline-multiple-line-csv-file/`